-''' chainer.functions.softmax_cross_entropy(x, t, use_cudnn=True, normalize=True, cache_score=True)

-Computes cross entropy loss for pre-softmax activations. '''
+chainer.functions.softmax_cross_entropy(x, t, use_cudnn=True, normalize=True, cache_score=True, class_weight=None) Computes cross entropy loss for pre-softmax activations.

 - x (Variable) Variable holding a multidimensional array whose element indicates unnormalized log probability: the first axis of the variable represents the number of samples, and the second axis represents the number of classes.
 While this function computes a usual softmax cross entropy if the number of dimensions is equal to 2, it computes a cross entropy of the replicated softmax if the number of dimensions is greater than 2. - t (Variable) Variable holding an int32 vector of ground truth labels.
-If t[i] == -1, corresponding x[i] is ignored. - normalize (Variable) Variable holding a boolean value which determines the normalization constant.
-If true, this function normalizes the cross entropy loss across all instances.
-If else, it only normalizes along a batch size.

-• cache_score (bool) - When it is True, the function stores result of forward computation to use it on backward computation.
-It reduces computational cost though consumes more memory.
+If t [i] == -1, corresponding x [i] is ignored. - normalize (bool) If True, this function normalizes the cross entropy loss across all instances.
+If False, it only normalizes along a batch size. - cache_score (bool) When it is True, the function stores result of forward computation to use it on backward computation.
+It reduces computational cost though consumes more memory. - class_weight (ndarray) An array that contains constant weights that will be multiplied with the loss values along with the second dimension.
+The shape of this array should be (x.shape[1],).
+If this is not None, each class weight class_weight[i] is actually multiplied to y[:, i] that is the corresponding log-softmax output of x and has the same shape as x before calculating the actual loss value.